Should You Put Acoustic Panels Behind Speakers? (Explained!)

 Without a version of sound treatment, some level of distortion will always be present.

-So to answer the original question, panels absolutely be placed behind your speakers.
+So to answer the original question, panels work great when placed behind speakers to put it simply.

-However this isn’t the only place they should go.
+However that’s actually not the only place they should go for optimal sound quality.

 Behind The Television